cibboy/PSDSCAgent/README.md

 ### Note

-Using this module on Windows Powershell requires that custom resources, as well as this module, be either in `C:\Program Files\WindowsPowerShell\Modules` or `C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules`.
+Using this module on Windows Powershell requires that custom resources be either in `C:\Program Files\WindowsPowerShell\Modules` or `C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules`.
 Other paths, like the user's personal modules folder in Documents might generate errors even if `SYSTEM` has full control.
+This module can be in other folders, as long as you don't use the Log resource.

+Also, you need to run an elevated shell if you are using Windows Powershell, as WMI requires administrative privileges.

+### Note

+When using `PSDesiredConfiguration v2+` (on Powershell Core) binary DSC resources File and Log are not available.
+This module re-implements them internally and detects original usage, deviating it to the internal implementation.
+The usage should be transparent.
+In the future, this behavior should be transparent also on compilation of DSC configurations on Powershell Core.